 #6 – Participate in cultural events.
 Attending a variety events is another great way to expose your family to diversity and learn more about a particular culture or ethnic group.
 Attend religious events, festivals, weddings, museums, outdoor markets, etc. Every interaction is a learning experience and a chance to bond with their heritage.
 Show your children how to get involved and you can bet that they’ll continue those traditions in the future.

-- Embrace integration.
+#7 – Embrace diversity.
 With all children, and especially multiracial and multicultural children, it is so important that they have opportunities to interact with kids of various backgrounds.
 Rather than pick our children’s friends by race, language, religion, etc. we can embrace the differences and schedule play dates and social time with diversity in mind.
-This allows our children to feel at home with the differences and demonstrates to them that you acknowledge their need to socialize with others like them.
+This allows our children to feel at home with the differences and demonstrates to them that you acknowledge their need to socialize with other kids like them.